-Well, if you are trying to sell $5 T-shirts for $500 then you will have a problem.
-There isn’t shortage of stupid clients but (fortunately) it will be very hard to find victims to scam them to this amount.
+Well, if you are trying to sell $5 T-shirts for $500, then you will have a problem.
+There isn’t a shortage of stupid clients, but (fortunately) it will be very hard to find victims to scam them to this amount.

 The opposite scenario – when you have a professionally-made site for $500 but the client won’t pay more than $5 because this is what he or she sees as a fair price based on his or her experience with website builders/ready-made templates might be more problematic.
 In this case, you either try to explain to the client why this suit/site can’t cost as low as a T-shirt, or simply turn the client the down.

 In either case, website builders and ready-made templates shouldn’t be a competitor to you.
 In a nutshell, if they are a problem for you, then you have a problem with your design/sales skills and this is what you must improve rather than complain how automation is throwing you out of business.

 The Solution?
 Turn Your Enemy Into an Ally

 You might feel very much like exterminating website builders and ready-made templates but this is not possible (and not necessary, I would say).
 Of course, the best is to be in the $500 suit segment – i.e. to play high where website builders are not present at all but since this is not always possible simply because there are many more clients in lower segments than in this one, you need to adapt.

 Image Source: Girl in the Field via Shutterstock